Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 The Postman Always Rings Twice: 12 Years in the Making

 But the success of Paramount’s film adaptation of Double Indemnity in 1944 emboldened MGM to proceed with The Postman Always Rings Twice.
-And in May of 1945, filming began, with John Garfield—on loan from Warner Bros.—cast in the Frank Chambers role, and the impossibly glamorous Lana Turner as Cora Smith.
+In May of 1945, filming began.
+John Garfield—on loan from Warner Bros.—was cast in the Frank Chambers role.
+The impossibly glamorous Lana Turner was cast as Cora Smith.

 Lana & Julie: Friends, Foes, or Lovers?

 With two of the era’s hottest stars paired opposite each other in Postman, it was almost inevitable at the time, and over the ensuing years, that rumors would abound as to the exact nature of the relationship between Julie and Lana Turner.

 One persistent rumor says that Julie and Lana hated each other on the Postman set, with Lana lamenting when she heard that John Garfield was her costar:

 “Couldn’t they at least hire someone attractive?”

 It’s most likely that Lana never said these words.
 The rumors that Lana and Julie hated each other are false.

 Lana’s daughter, Cheryl Crane, has shared several times over the years that John Garfield and her mother were actually quite good friends.
 According to Cheryl: